hubot-js/gear-help/README.md

 ## Usage

 When hubot.js starts you can ask for help.
-The help command will show commands from all gears.
+The help command will show commands from all active gears.

 ```
 hubot help